RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 4.md

 Swapping one set of metaphorical armour for another, Debug turned to see Bee with a scrawny lady behind them about the same height as she was.
 The person, who must be Trouble, was looking in corners and seemed uncomfortable standing in the doorway.

 "Like recognizes like."
 Debug muttered to themself.
-"Time to hide."

 Debug walked back over to the reception desk, confident Beth would fall into her work persona and wouldn't get loud anymore.